 Types of Shopify cookies

-Strictly necessary cookies are cookies that are essential to ensure the functioning of the store.
-They’re used to improve security, accessibility, and smooth performance of basic actions.
-This includes adding products to a shopping cart, browsing through pages, and more.
+- Strictly necessary – strictly necessary cookies are cookies that are essential to ensure the functioning of the store.
+They’re used to improve security, accessibility, and smooth site performance of basic actions, like adding products to a shopping cart or browsing through pages.

-Shopify uses functional cookies that remember user preferences and data they provide to personalize user experience.
+- Functional – Shopify uses functional cookies that remember user preferences and data they provide to personalize user experience.
 This can include anything from region to username and more.
-Here are some types of functional cookies they use:

-Performance cookies collect aggregated data to monitor user behavior on a Shopify website.
+- Performance – performance cookies collect aggregated data to monitor user behavior on a Shopify website.
 They can count time spent on the website, bounce rates, loading speeds, page visits, and more.
-There are two types of performance cookies:

-Advertising cookies are used for marketing purposes – they track user behavior to deliver relevant ads.
+- Advertising – advertising cookies are used for marketing purposes.
+They track user behavior to deliver relevant ads.
 However, Shopify doesn’t use these cookies on the websites of their merchants.

-Social media cookies are used to connect websites to social media platforms.
+- Social media or content – these cookies are used to connect websites to social media platforms.
 For example, they can be helpful to share content using a social media widget.
 Alternatively, a YouTube cookie can monitor views on an embedded video.

 How to comply with GDPR and CCPA on Shopify?

-Shopify merchants must include a cookie policy and cookie consent banner on their website if it uses cookies to comply with GDPR and CCPA.
+Shopify merchants must include a cookie policy and cookie consent banner on their website if they use cookies to comply with GDPR and CCPA.

 The cookie policy should include all the necessary information required by these privacy laws.
 For example, under both GDPR and CCPA, it should include a full list of cookies and their purpose, company contact information, and details on how to withdraw consent.